Your reasoning skills can often come in handy! Here’s how you can improve and develop them.

-- “What new facts did I just learn?”
+- “What new information did I learn?”

-- “Why are these themes important?”
+- “Why is this point important?”

 If you are looking for a few ways to develop your own reasoning skills, make sure you can make a rounded argument, adopt someone else’s point of view, ask questions and consider the logic.